MEMBERSHIP OF THE STEERING GROUP

 EXPERT AND TECHNICAL GROUPS

-Working groups are established to lead on specific work-streams.
+Working groups and Task Forces are established to lead on specific work-streams.
 These groups are responsible for working on defined topics in accordance with specific Terms of References approved by the Executive Committee.

 A Consultative Forum is established to contribute to the work of the Steering Group.
 The Forum is open to parties with an interest in the HCS Approach including plantation companies with public commitments to implement the HCS Approach who are not yet eligible for representation on the Steering Group, as well as governments.